joshstevens19/reth-indexer/README.md

 If you want to get data from the chain you tend to have to use a provider like infura or alchemy, it can get expensive with their usage plans if you are trying to just get event data.
 On top of that pulling huge amount of data fast is not possible freely.
 Over the wire JSONRPC calls adds a lot of overhead and are slow.
 You have the TLS handshake, you may be calling a API which is located the other side of the world to you, it adds TCP connections to your backend and scaling this is not easy mainly because of how over the wire JSONRPC calls work and with that your bill increases with your provider.

-If you wish to build a big data lake or even just fetch dynamic events from the chain this task is near impossible without a third party paid tool and most do not let you pull in millions of rows at a time.
-This data should be able to be fetched for free, fast and customisable to your needs.
+If you wish to build a big data lake or even just fetch dynamic events from the chain this task is near impossible without a third party paid tool or something like thegraph hoster services and most do not let you pull in millions of rows at a time fast.
+This data should be able to be fetched for free, blazing fast and customisable to your needs.
 This is what reth-indexer does.

 This project aims to solve this by reading directly from the reth node db and indexing the data into a postgres database you can then query fast with indexes already applied for you.
 You can also scale this easily by running multiple instances of this program on different boxes and pointing them at the same postgres database (we should build that in the tool directly).